ShireOFrodo/TecTec/README.md

 # TecTec
-Era do Zero a 100 na progamaçao do https://www.Forasteiro.com do Cc
+Era do Zero a 100 na progamaçao do https://www.NaoExisteMano.com.br